Kongs (Donkey Kong) | Allies | Villains (Kremling Krew, Tiki Tak Tribe, Snowmads)

 - The Chessmaster: Mainly in the cartoon.

 - Chuck Cunningham Syndrome: Until his appearance in Super Smash Bros.
 Ultimate, he hadn't made a non-cameo appearance since 2008 in Mario Super Sluggers, 10 years prior.
+The gap is even longer for Europe, where the game was never released.

 - Cold-Blooded Torture: The first time you fight him on the Flying Krock in Donkey Kong Country 2, he is seen beating Donkey Kong.
 And by "beating", we mean firing cannonballs at him while he's tied up.